usc-isi-i2/t2wml/README.md

 python application.py
 ```

-6. In a new terminal, navigate to the folder where the github repository was cloned.
+6. In a new terminal, navigate to GUI repository clone.
    Install the frontend requirements.
 You will need to have the package manager `yarn` installed:

 ```